mantis3de/CrawlerKit-docs/docs/systems/triggers.md

 | **Interact Sound 2D** | When enabled, the sound plays as a flat 2D clip with no spatial falloff — equally audible regardless of distance or position.
 Useful for UI-like triggers (wall buttons, chains) where 3D positioning would make the sound feel too quiet when standing close to a wall.
 When disabled (default), the sound plays at the trigger's world position as a 3D positional clip. |

 !!! note "Sound-before-activate ordering"
-    All built-in sources (WallButton, WallLever, WallChain, WallKeyhole, WallAlcove, WallMultiSwitch, PressurePlate) play the interact sound first, then wait for the clip to finish before notifying targets.
+    All built-in sources (WallButton, WallLever, WallChain, WallKeyhole, WallMultiSwitch, PressurePlate) play the interact sound first, then wait for the clip to finish before notifying targets.
 This prevents the door's open sound from immediately drowning out the trigger sound.
 If **Interact Sound** is empty the activation fires on the same frame as usual.

+    `WallAlcove` follows the same "sound before activate" idea but with its own **Item Placed Sound** / **Item Removed Sound** clips instead of the generic **Interact Sound** — see [Wall Alcove](#wall-alcove-wallalcove) below.

 ### TriggerTarget